yanxilinn/Webable-Tennis/README.md

 This project will be implemented with the following technologies:
 - the Canvas API to render the game board
 - Webpack and Babel to bundle and transpile the source JavaScript code
+- the jQuery to complete the keyboard interaction